 MD and PhD, New York University

-I received my undergraduate degree from Princeton University and my MD and PhD from New York University, where I also completed my residency.
-After my fellowship at Memorial Sloan Kettering Cancer Center (MSK), I remained on its faculty with an appointment in the Melanoma Immunotherapeutics Service.
-I am today Chief of the Melanoma and Immunotherapeutics Service and hold The Lloyd J. Old Chair in Clinical Investigation at MSK.
-I am also head of the Swim Across America-Ludwig Collaborative Laboratory; Associate Director of the Ludwig Center for Cancer Immunotherapy (LCCI); SU2C–ACS Lung Cancer Dream Team Co-leader and Director of the Parker Institute for Cancer Immunotherapy at MSK.
+I received my undergraduate degree from Princeton University and my MD and PhD from New York University, where I additionally completed my residency.
+After my fellowship at Memorial Sloan Kettering Cancer Center (MSK), I remained on its faculty, ultimately becoming Chief of the Melanoma and Immunotherapeutics Service.
+I was also The Lloyd J. Old Chair in Clinical Investigation at MSK, head of the Ludwig Collaborative Laboratory, associate director of the Ludwig Center for Cancer Immunotherapy, co-leader of the SU2C–ACS Lung Cancer Dream Team and director of the Parker Institute for Cancer Immunotherapy at MSK.

 This panel discussion with Ludwig Harvard Co-director George Demetri, Ludwig Harvard Investigator Peter Sorger, Ludwig Lausanne Member Johanna Joyce and Ludwig MSK Member Jedd Wolchok, moderated by Rachel Reinhardt, Ludwig’s Senior Vice President for Communications, focuses on how to keep cancer research moving forward in these unprecedented times while ensuring the safety of our teams and patients.
 The panelists shared how they have pivoted in response to the COVID-19 pandemic, best practices for conducting cancer research in our current environment, and how they are returning, or plan to return, safely to the lab.

 You must enable Marketing cookies to watch this video.